Rules For Flying With A Baby

 What happens if my infant turns two during our trip?
 Do I need to pay a different fare?

 Flying with a baby rules on this do vary from airline to airline and usually cannot be booked online – so you will need to speak to your airline.
 Some airlines will provide a seat without charging a fare, while others require you to pay for a seat for the child after he has turned 2.
-Some airlines might require you to pay for an entire trip if the child turns two at any point during the trip.
+Some airlines might require you to pay for an entire trip if your toddler turns two at any point during the trip.
 Whatever happens, they will need their own seat for the return journey.
 Here are some examples of varying policies.

 - With British Airways, if you’re travelling with an infant who reaches the age of 2 during their journey, your child will need their own seat for any flights on and after their 2nd birthday.
 British Airways won’t charge you extra for this; you’ll only pay the infant fare for the entire journey.